 A home visit welfare check is conducted for students who have more than 3 consecutive days absence.

 Absence due to illness

 You are required to contact the school every day your child is absent via email to the attendance mail box email@example.com with an explanation of your child’s illness and when they are likely to return.
 If the absence affects subsequent days, we would be grateful if you could contact the Attendance Officer via the attendance mailbox on each day of your child’s absence.

 Advance permission for medical appointments should be communicated to the Attendance Officer and evidence provided of the appointment.

 Ingleby Manor School will not grant permission for leave of absence for holidays during term time

 Amendments to The Education (Pupil Registration) (England) Regulations 2006 made in 2013 removed references to family holiday and extended leave as well as the statutory threshold of ten school days.
 The amendments make clear that headteachers may not grant any leave of absence during term time unless there are exceptional circumstances.

-All requests for absence must be made in advance in writing, via the Leave Of Absence form which can obtained from the Attendance Officer at the school.
+All requests for absence must be made in advance in writing, via the Leave Of Absence form which are located in the reception area.
 Please state clearly the dates of the intended absence together with the number of school days that will be affected.
 Leave of absence cannot be authorised retrospectively.

 Authorised and unauthorised absence